-I have covered this topic before, that if you have old savings vehicles hanging around, you need to consolidate or clean them up, there is no point in leaving them around, because you might end up forgetting things are there.
-This is also true for old credit cards and such too, clean those buggers up, or they can be easily hijacked and you will have a world of headaches from them.
+I have covered this topic before, if you have old savings vehicles hanging around, you need to consolidate or clean them up.
+There is no point in leaving them around because you might end up forgetting things are there.
+This is also true for old credit cards and such too.
+They can be easily hijacked, and you will have a world of headaches from them.

-For me, I am attempting to clean up a Locked In Retirement Account, which I opened in 1990, long before I knew anything, about anything financially, and I was bamboozled (or hood-winked, not sure which is a better adjective).
-I had money that was in a DPSP from Nortel, and a Life Insurance guy who worked with SUN Life convinced me I should put that in an LIRA.
-I later learned that was false, I could have simply transferred the stock into an RRSP and be done with it, so I ended up putting about $2000 in there, in some Sun Life Mutual Fund.
+For me, I am attempting to clean up a Locked-In Retirement Account, which I opened in 1990.
+It was long before I knew anything about anything financially, and I was bamboozled.
+I had money in a DPSP from Nortel, and a Life Insurance guy who worked with SUN Life convinced me I should put that in an LIRA.
+That was false, I could have transferred the stock into an RRSP and been done with it.
+I ended up putting about $2000 in there, in some Sun Life Mutual Fund.

-Fast forward to last year, and I attempted to use those funds to buy into my Public Service Pension, however that failed, a valiant try, but sometimes even when you think you have filled in the forms correctly, you can end up with a resolution not to your liking.
+Fast forward to last year, and I attempted to use those funds to buy into my Public Service Pension.
+However, that failed.
+Sometimes even when you think you have filled in the forms correctly, you can end up with a resolution not to your liking.

-This year, I decided that account is going to move to somewhere where I felt I had control (i.e. my TD Waterhouse account), and as I was in the bank for yet another RESP withdrawal visit I decided to try yet again to extricate these funds from Sun Life, and I think I have finally succeeded.
-The funds have been transferred out of SUN Life, I received confirmation of that and hopefully they are now with TD, but I must go visit my TD branch for final confirmation.
+I decided that account was going to move to somewhere where I felt I had control.
+As I was in the bank for yet another RESP withdrawal visit I decided to try yet again to extricate these funds from Sun Life.
+I think I may have finally succeeded.
+The funds have been transferred out of SUN Life.
+I received confirmation of that and hopefully they are now with TD.
+I must go visit my TD branch for final confirmation.